CDNetworks-Object-Storage/wcs-java-sdk/Readme.md

     }

     /**
-     * upload by filestream
+     * Uploads a file from an InputStream.
+The stream will be closed by the method.
-     * overwirte by default
+     * Overwrites by default.
      */
     public void uploadFile(String bucketName,String fileKey,InputStream in){
         try {